-Now the CSS is generated with the proper directory location so the next step is to copy it to your clipboard and proceed for the further next step which is to add it to your site's stylesheet.
+Now the CSS is generated with the proper directory location, so the next step is to copy it to your clipboard and proceed to the further next step which is to add it to your site's stylesheet.

-There are multiple ways to add the CSS to your stylesheets for example you could add it to Additional CSS under the WordPress Customizer, or also if you are an Oxygen Builder user, then you can add it to the Oxygen Stylesheet under the editor window.
+There are multiple ways to add CSS to your stylesheets.
+For example, you could add it to Additional CSS under the WordPress Customizer, or also if you are an Oxygen Builder user, then you can add it to the Oxygen Stylesheet or simply use Swiss Knife Addon.

-Also, you could add it through a 3rd party CSS plugin like Code Snippets or Advanced Scripts to add the CSS, and in my case, I have added the CSS through the Advanced Scripts plugin so I haven't tested any other methods until now.
+Also, you could add it through a 3rd party CSS plugin like Code Snippets, Advanced Scripts, or Scripts Organizer to add the CSS, and in my case, I have added the CSS through the Advanced Scripts plugin so I haven't tested any other methods until now.

-If you are interested to know how to add the CSS using the Advanced Scripts plugin interface then follow the below steps;
+If you are interested in learning how to add the CSS using the Advanced Scripts plugin interface then follow the below steps.

 Title: Font Name Stylesheet